Nitin-Chandru/Nitin-Chandru/README.md

 - human-in-the-loop automation
 - interpretable product behavior

-I’m particularly interested in problems where the challenge isn’t building features -
-it’s making outputs believable enough for users to act on them.
+I’m particularly interested in problems where the challenge isn’t building features - It’s making outputs believable enough for users to act on them.

 ---

 ## What I Do Professionally

-**Product Manager - Origin Medical Research Lab**
+**Product Manager - Origin Medical**

 I work on an AI-powered workflow platform used in real operational environments.